 Raising on proof = reaching product-market fit, with revenue numbers and plenty of customers to prove it.

 “Think of it like a seesaw,” says Michael Skok, Underscore VC Co-founder and Partner.
 “How will you get to the right balance?”
 If your proof is lower, you’ll want to double down on your promise, which probably means you’ll need to double down on your preparation.

-For a Seed round, it’s often too early to have a ton of proof, so you’re raising more on potential.
+At the Seed stage, it’s often too early to have a ton of proof, so you’re raising more on potential.
 If you pitch right, it can seem like the sky’s the limit for your venture—and investors will feel your excitement.

 Fast forward to Series B funding, Series C funding, and beyond.
 At these later stages, it’s all about proof.
 You understand the customer so well, and your company’s value is so obvious to them, you drive repeatable, sustainable growth with healthy unit economics.
 The proof is in your numbers.

 But for a Series A?
 It may not be clear.
 In 2020, 77% of startups that raised a Series A were generating revenue.
 To get a bigger check, you need more than just promise, but you might not yet have all the proof.
 That makes a Series A round a bit of a balancing act.